leonrosa/FabAcademy/docs/3D Scanning and Printing.md

 &nbsp;

-The ***Dimensional Accuracy tester*** came out as expected.
+The ***Dimensional Accuracy test*** came out as expected.
 After fixing the alignment issue that resulted in a elliptical body, the second printed tester came out rounded as planned and with the dimensions according to the digital model.

-There it is the dimensions of the digital model:
+Here it is the dimensions of the digital model:

 &nbsp;